hankei6km/gha-sem-pr-labeler/README.md

 ## Example usage

-Example of relabeling a pull request based on the Scope included in the PR title:
+Example of relabeling a pull request based on the Type included in the PR title:

 ```yaml
 name: "relabel by sem pr"